-Adequate additional financing may not be available to us on acceptable terms, or at all.
+Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our stockholders.
 Any future debt financing and equity financing, if available, may involve covenants limiting and restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, entering into profit-sharing or other arrangements or declaring dividends.
-If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
-If we are unable to raise capital when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
+If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us on favorable terms, or at all, particularly in light of the current economic or market conditions.
+We do not have any committed external source of funds.
+Market volatility resulting from the COVID-19 pandemic, the Russian invasion of Ukraine or other factors could also adversely impact our ability to access capital as and when needed.
+Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.

-We are continuing to assess the effect that the COVID-19 pandemic may have on our business and operations.
-The extent to which COVID-19 may impact our business and operations will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the geographic spread of the disease, the duration of the outbreak, the duration and effect of business disruptions and the short-term effects and ultimate effectiveness of the travel restrictions, quarantines, social distancing requirements and business closures in the United States and other countries to contain and treat the disease.
-While the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, a widespread and continuing pandemic could result in significant disruption of global financial and business markets, reducing our ability to access capital and conduct our operations as anticipated, which could in the future negatively affect our liquidity.
+The COVID-19 pandemic continues to evolve, and as a result, we are continuing to assess the effect that it could have on our business and operations.
+The extent to which COVID-19 may impact our business and operations will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as duration of the pandemic, the emergence and severity of new variants of the virus, additional or modified government actions, new information concerning the severity and impact of the virus, the timing, availability, efficacy, adoption and distribution of vaccines or other preventative treatments, travel restrictions, quarantines, social distancing requirements and business closures, and other actions taken to contain the virus or address its impact.
+We do not yet know the full extent of potential delays or impacts on our business and operations, our clinical trials, our research programs, healthcare systems or the global economy.
+While the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, it could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
 In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.